GHeinzelmann/BAT.py/README.md

 # Getting started

-To use BAT.py, download the files from this repository, which already contain an example for ligand binding to the second bromodomain of the BRD4 protein - BRD4(2).
+To use BAT.py, download the files from this repository, which already contain examples for ligand binding to the second bromodomain of the BRD4 protein - BRD4(2).
 In order to perform all the steps from BAT.py, the following programs must be installed and in your path:

 VMD (Visual Molecular Dynamics) [3] - https://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=VMD